 2014 Results of Steller Sea Lion Surveys in Alaska

-Aerial surveys to count Steller sea lions are conducted in late June through mid-July starting at least 10 days after the mean birth dates of pups in the survey area (~10 June; Pitcher et al. 2001).
+Aerial surveys to count Steller sea lions are conducted in late June through mid-July starting at least 10 days after the mean birth dates of pups in the survey area (approx. June 10; Pitcher et al. 2001).
 The primary objective in 2014 was to survey all terrestrial rookeries and haul-out sites along the Aleutian Island chain (western DPS) of Alaska (Figure 1).
-A NOAA twin Otter aircraft equipped with three high resolution digital cameras (as in 2009-2013; Fritz et al. 2013) surveyed portions of the central Aleutian Islands, and the eastern Aleutian Islands and western Gulf of Alaska.
+A NOAA twin Otter aircraft equipped with three high resolution digital cameras (as in 2009–2013; Fritz et al. 2013) surveyed portions of the central Aleutian Islands, and the eastern Aleutian Islands and western Gulf of Alaska.
 Ship-based effort on board the USFWS RV Tiĝlâx was concentrated in the western and part of the central Aleutian Islands, and included the use of an unoccupied aircraft system (UAS; APH-22 hexacopter).